 Elevation: 11,508 ft

-Climbing and access information for this peak is found on page 257.
+Climbing and access information for this peak is on Page 257 of the book.

-Smiley Mountain dominates the southeastern end of the Pioneer Mountains.
-The Antelope Creek Road and the peak’s south ridge are snow free early in the spring allowing for early season access to the peak’s south ridge.
-The climb from the road will gain around 3,600 feet in 4.0 miles.
-This route is used by most climbers.
+Smiley Mountain dominates the Southeast End of the Pioneer Mountains.
+Antelope Creek Road and the peak’s South Ridge are snow-free early in the Spring, allowing for early season access to the peak’s South Ridge.
+The climb from the road gains about 3,600 vertical feet in 4.0 miles.
+This is the most commonly-used route.
 Livingston Douglas’ North Ridge Route is found below.
+USGS Smiley Mountain

-Follow the right/west side of the stream south for 1/4 mile, gaining only 100′ in elevation en route.
+Follow the right/west side of the stream south for 1/4 mile, gaining only 100 vertical feet in elevation en route.
 But that’s enough to get you to dry ground.
 Cross the stream and bushwhack east up through easy forest, finding some small marshes and ponds up here (!) to work around.
-Traverse upward to treeline at the base of the prominent cliffs of the west face of the north ridge of Smiley Mountain.
-You will eventually reach a large, gentle basin at 9,550′.
+Traverse upward to treeline at the base of the prominent cliffs of the west face of the North Ridge of Smiley Mountain.
+You will eventually reach a large, gentle basin at 9,550 feet.